John Churchill, 1st Duke of Marlborough: Assessment

+He [Marlborough] was sometimes indecisive, especially on the eve of some great undertaking, shrank from difficulties, and sometimes allowed himself to be beaten down by adversity...
+He knows little about military discipline and gives too much freedom to the soldiers, causing them to commit horrible excesses.

 To military historians David Chandler and Richard Holmes, Marlborough is the greatest British commander in history, an assessment that is shared by others, including the Duke of Wellington who could "conceive nothing greater than Marlborough at the head of an English army".
-However, the 19th century Whig historian, Thomas Macaulay, denigrates Marlborough throughout the pages of his The History of England from the Accession of James the Second who, in the words of historian John Wilson Croker, pursues the Duke with "more than the ferocity, and much less than the sagacity, of a bloodhound".
-According to historian George Trevelyan, Macaulay "instinctively desired to make Marlborough's genius stand out bright against the background of his villainy".
-It was in response to Macaulay's History that a descendant, Winston Churchill, wrote his laudatory biography, Marlborough: His Life and Times (4 vol. 1933–1938).
+However the 19th century Whig historian Thomas Macaulay denigrated Marlborough throughout the pages of his History of England.
+In the words of historian John Wilson Croker he pursued the Duke with "more than the ferocity, and much less than the sagacity, of a bloodhound", though according to G. M. Trevelyan Macaulay "instinctively desired to make Marlborough's genius stand out bright against the background of his villainy".
+It was largely in response to Macaulay that a descendant, Winston Churchill, wrote his laudatory biography, Marlborough: His Life and Times (4 vol. 1933–1938).

+Unlike Macaulay, the 19th-century Dutch military historian Willem Jan Knoop criticised not only Marlborough’s character but also his generalship.
+In Knoop's view, Marlborough was hardly comparable to Wellington, and his successes were largely owed to the quality of the Dutch troops, skilled subordinates, cooperation with Prince Eugene, and the ineptitude of his opponents.
+While less harsh, the modern American historian Cathal Nolan echoed Knoop's assessment, stating: The main reasons for his successes were Britain’s rising military power, critical Dutch and English finance, very fine Dutch and British troops, many able subordinates, and an equally talented co-commander in Prince Eugene of Savoy.